It's important to learn how to manage cost for restaurant business. Food costs can make or break a business.

 2. Reduce Food Waste

 In addition to tracking inventory, you should monitor all dishes that come back to the kitchen.
 If a particular dish often comes back with a large amount of food left on the plate, adjust portion sizes accordingly.
 Reducing food waste is better for the environment and for your profitability.
-You also won't waste your restaurant marketing budget on food that doesn't work.
+You also won't waste your budget for restaurant marketing strategies on food that doesn't work.

 3. Pay Attention to Seasonal Price Fluctuations